 Bug Rates Metric is one such name that assists you in determining whether a product is of value or not.
-Now bugs can severity of the bug, the number of bugs.
+Now bugs can be the severity of the bug, the number of bugs.
 A team can record the number of bugs shipped during each sprint and set a limit for acceptable bugs.
 Also, the severity of bugs should not be in the range of Medium to High.

 2.8 Cumulative Flow: Tracking The State Of Various Tasks

 This software development metric primarily focuses on software tasks.
 All this is done by employing a visual diagram.

-The diagram comprises of different colours representing a variety of stages such as ‘Approved’.
+The diagram comprises different colours representing a variety of stages such as ‘Approved’.
 ‘In Progress’, ‘Backlog’, and more.
 Technically speaking all these colours are arranged in bands with the width of the band correlating to cycle time.

-In a nutshell, choosing cumulative flow as your software development metric can successfully stabilize your workflow or identify bottlenecks in a short span of time.
+In a nutshell, choosing cumulative flow as your software development metric can successfully stabilize your workflow or identify bottlenecks in a short period of time.

 2.9 Code Coverage

 Often software development teams tend to choose Code Coverage especially when it comes to measuring code quality.
-Now, this is one such aspect that seems extremely critical for software development life cycles resulting in continuous delivery and test-driven development.
+Now, this is critical for software development life cycles as it surely leads to continuous software delivery and test-driven development.

-Code Coverage often known as code coverage is such a metric that determines how much of your source code executes when it is being tested.
-I am sure you must have observed that sometimes the code doesn’t execute well as expected due to undetected bugs.
+Code Coverage is often known as code coverage is such a metric that determines how much of your source code is executed.
+You must have observed that sometimes the code doesn’t execute well as expected due to undetected bugs.

-Aiming for 100% code coverage is something developers shouldn’t be aiming for.
+Aiming for 100% code coverage is something software engineers shouldn’t be aiming for.
 But it’s like the higher the better as you don’t require to put much effort into debugging.